 Whilst it looks super cute, it’s actually quite challenging to photograph something moving so close to you that is intent on getting as close as it can.
 With that great big snout leading the way, focusing on the eye using autofocus wasn’t possible.
 So I switched to manual, tracking the alpaca in using the manual focus ring.

 But if you can convey the character of a farm animal, then you can definitely do it with wildlife too.
 They’re all living creatures after all, and they all have their quirks.

 Light, light, light.
 It’s a big part of photography, and it can scupper your chances at creating a good image if you aren’t sure how to approach a challenging situation.
 On this particular day, the light was very strong with no clouds in the sky.
 To make things even harder, the alpacas were either black or white in color… not an easy contrast to expose properly, even on an overcast day.

-Try photographing livestock in the early mornings or evenings, and you may even get the chance to practise using backlighting to your advantage.
-It’s much better to get aquainted with different lighting conditions this way, rather than approaching them for the first time when you are faced with a situation that you only have one chance with.
+Try photographing livestock in the early mornings or evenings, and you may even get the chance to practice using backlighting to your advantage.
+It’s much better to get acquainted with different lighting conditions this way, rather than approaching them for the first time when you are faced with a situation that you only have one chance with.

 3. Trying a New Perspective